Ronnen Harary: Spin Master Innovation Fund

 Every year, since 2010, Spin Master has teamed up with Futurpreneur Canada to support innovative young entrepreneurs through the Spin Master Innovation Fund.
 This program annually supports up to 10 businesses, awarding them each $50,000 in start-up financing, a hand-matched mentor, and a trip to the Spin Master head office in Toronto to attend a two-day Innovation Launch Pad Workshop, with access to senior Spin Master executives.

 The Toy Movement

-In 2014, Ronnen Harary co-founded The Toy Movement, a Spin Master-led, global initiative that (as of 2022), has provided over 850,000 toys to displaced and disadvantaged children around the world.
+In 2014, Ronnen Harary co-founded The Toy Movement, a Spin Master-led, global initiative that (as of 2022), has provided over 850,000 toys to displaced and disadvantaged children in impoverished countries around the world.

 Toy Invention Program

 In 2019, Ronnen Harary spearheaded the launch of the Toy Invention Program (T.I.P.), a program designed to encourage future generations of toy inventors.
 T.I.P offers students the opportunity to get professional toy invention training through various universities’ departments of continuing education, in collaboration with Spin Master.
 The T.I.P. was originally offered as a one-year program at Toronto Metropolitan University (formerly Ryerson University).
 It is modeled off a similar collaboration between Spin Master and Israel’s Shenkar College of Engineering, Design and Art.
 The T.I.P. has since expanded to Kingston University in London, England, and to Doshisha University in Kyoto, Japan.